-The Minnesota Department of Agriculture (MDA) licenses Agricultural Pesticide Dealers who offer for sale or sell agricultural pesticides in or into the state of Minnesota.
-A sale of an agricultural pesticide by a dealer without a valid Dealer License is a violation of the Minnesota Pesticide Control Law Chapter 18B.316 and may be subject to enforcement action.
-Agricultural Pesticides are products with Worker Protection Standard labeling as required by 40 CFR Parts 156 and 170.
+The MDA licenses Agricultural Pesticide Dealers who offer for sale or sell agricultural pesticides in or into the state of Minnesota.
+A sale of an agricultural pesticide by a dealer without a valid Dealer License is a violation of the Minnesota Pesticide Control Law (Chapter 18B.316) and may be subject to enforcement action.
+Agricultural Pesticides are products with Worker Protection Standard labeling as required by Code of Federal Regulations Title 40 (Part 156 and Part 170).
 Licensed pesticide dealers who sell restricted use pesticides (RUP) or bulk pesticides do not need to obtain an additional license.
 Agricultural Pesticide Dealers must assess on invoice and collect fees at sale to end-users, report sales and pay fees associated with agricultural pesticides sales to the Minnesota Department of Agriculture.

-The Pesticide Dealer Licensing web page has information about dealer requirements.
+The Pesticide Dealer Licensing & Sales Reporting web page has information about dealer requirements.
 The department hopes this document provides useful guidance about dealer licenses and the related requirements.
 If you have additional questions, please use the contact information and resources provided.

 What is the agricultural pesticide sales fee and surcharge?

-Persons selling agricultural pesticide to end-users for use in Minnesota must assess on invoice and collect Minnesota Gross Sales fee at a rate of 0.55% of the sale price, and an ACRRA surcharge at a rate of 0.17% of the sale price.
-(Note: ACRRA Surcharge assessed fees decreased, effective 1/1/2018.)
-Dealers must collect the fee and surcharge totaling at a rate of 0.72% on the sale price of agricultural pesticides.
-For example, on an agricultural pesticide sale totaling $1000.00 an additional $7.20 of fee and surcharge is charged to the end user.
+Persons selling agricultural pesticide to end-users for use in Minnesota must assess on invoice and collect Minnesota Gross Sales fee at a rate of 0.55% of the sale price, and an ACRRA surcharge at a rate of 0.48% of the sale price.
+(Note: ACRRA Surcharge assessed fees increased, effective 1/1/2023.)
+Dealers must collect the fee and surcharge totaling at a rate of 1.03% on the sale price of agricultural pesticides.
+For example, on an agricultural pesticide sale totaling $1,000.00 an additional $10.30 of fee and surcharge is charged to the end user.

 The fee and surcharge must be reflected on the sales invoice.
 Licensed dealer invoices of agricultural pesticides sold to end-users must show the percentage rate of Minnesota Gross Sales fee assessed, and the calculated amount of Minnesota Gross Sales fee paid.